 Live Tickers and Apps

 If you want to follow cycling races seriously, live tickers and mobile apps are essential.
-While TV images deliver emotion and tactics, text tickers and specialized apps show precisely what is really happening on the road: time gaps in seconds, classification positions, mountain points and breakaway groups in real time.
+While TV images deliver emotion and tactics, text tickers and specialized apps show precisely what is really happening on the road: time gap in seconds, classification positions, mountain points and breakaway group groups in real time.
 For beginners, these data sources may seem technical at first – but with a few basic rules they become an indispensable companion, whether at your desk, on the go or as a supplement to the TV broadcast.

 Why Live Tickers and Apps Make the Difference